Loading NuWatt Energy...

 Common questions from CFOs, business owners, and tax advisors about MACRS solar depreciation in Connecticut.

 MACRS (Modified Accelerated Cost Recovery System) allows Connecticut businesses to depreciate commercial solar systems over 5 years for federal tax purposes, even though solar panels last 25+ years.
 This front-loads tax deductions, creating significant cash flow benefits in the early years of ownership.
-In 2026, an additional 20% first-year bonus depreciation is available, further accelerating the tax benefit.
+Under OBBBA (IRC §168(k)), 100% first-year bonus depreciation is permanently restored for property placed in service after January 19, 2025, so the entire depreciable basis can be deducted in Year 1.
 The depreciable basis is reduced by 50% of any ITC claimed.

 Yes.
 Businesses that own their commercial solar system can claim both the Section 48/48E ITC (30% base, up to 70% with adders) AND 5-year MACRS depreciation.
 The only interaction is that the depreciable basis must be reduced by 50% of the ITC claimed.
 For a 30% ITC, the depreciable basis becomes 85% of the system cost.
 For a 50% ITC, the depreciable basis becomes 75%.
 Both benefits require system ownership -- PPA and lease structures transfer these benefits to the third-party owner.